parthippkn/spring-examples/README.md

 ## Getting Started

-This project will help to understand Spring Data
+The following sample projects will help to understand the concepts

 ## Projects